Meyers Konversations-Lexikon: Later editions

 The son of Joseph Meyer, Hermann Julius (1826–1909), published the next edition (which is officially the first), entitled Neues Conversations-Lexikon für alle Stände, 1857–60, that would only count 15 volumes.
 To avoid a long-time project, subscribers were promised it would be completed within three years, and all volumes appearing later would be given free.
 Of course, it was finished right on time.

 The 2nd edition, Neues Konversations-Lexikon, ein Wörterbuch des allgemeinen Wissens, appeared 1861–67; the 3rd edition, now from Leipzig, was issued as Meyers Konversations-Lexikon.
 Eine Encyklopädie des allgemeinen Wissens 1874–78; both had 15 volumes.

 The 4th edition, consisting of 16 volumes, appeared in 1885–90, with 2 supplements of update pages, volume 17 (1891) and volume 18 (1892).
 The 5th edition had 17 volumes, Meyers Konversations-Lexikon.
 Ein Nachschlagewerk des allgemeinen Wissens, 1893 to 1897.
 This edition sold no less than 233,000 sets.

 The 6th edition, entitled Meyers Großes Konversations-Lexikon, was published 1902–08.
 It had 20 volumes, and the largest sale of all Meyer editions, with 240,000 sets.
 The First World War prevented an even bigger success.
 There was also the small 1908 edition, Meyers Kleines Konversations-Lexikon.

+The 6th edition of the encyclopedia, and all previous editions, are in the public domain in Germany, the United States, and all countries where the copyright term of anonymous or pseudonymous works is 100 years or fewer since publication.